MasterFacilityList/mfl_api/docs/06_api.rst

     This error occurs if the request given to the server is malformed or does not meet certain criteria e.g. invalid data.

 401 (Unauthorized)
-    The request to access a resource was unauthorized. (:doc:`authentication`)
+    The request to access a resource was unauthorized. (:doc:`05_authentication`)

 403 (Forbidden)
-    The authorized user does not have permission to access a resource (:doc:`authentication`)
+    The authorized user does not have permission to access a resource (:doc:`05_authentication`)

 404 (Not found)
     The requested resource was not found